immicola/saiman-reader/README.md

 ## Energy Monitoring System

-A system for reading data from electricity meters, processing, and visualization.
+A system for reading data from Saiman "Орман СО-Э711", code CU electricity meters, processing, and visualization.
 The project consists of three main components:

 ### System Components